lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/5_Orchestrate_Containers_with_Kubernetes.md

 # Orchestrate Containers with Kubernetes

-**IMPORTANT: THIS ARTICLE IS IN PROGRESS**

 ### Why do this
- - You want to scale your analysis pipeline using containers with Kubernetes container clusters
+ - You want to scale your analysis pipeline using containers with Kubernetes (K8) container clusters
- - You want to use docker container images for your bioinformatics scripts or tools
+ - You want to use pre-built docker container images to run your bioinformatics scripts or tools at scale
- - You have built docker container images for your bioinformatics scripts or tools
+ - You have custom built docker container images for your bioinformatics scripts or tools

 ### What is this
- - Using Kubernetes (K8) as a container orchestration, coordination and scaling service
+ - Using K8 as a container orchestration, coordination and scaling service
  - Use K8 to effectively scale up pipelines for large scale analysis jobs
  - You have a number of choices when scaling up pipelines - this article covers the items highlighted in RED SQUARES

 [![K8](/images/k8.png)]()

 ### Key considerations
- - Kubernetes is very powerful, but also very complex
+ - Kubernetes is very powerful, but also very complex.
+It is typical to have a dedicated TEAM of K8 DevOps professionals to setup, manage and maintain pipelines.
  - K8 provides for very granular control over cluster scaling, however it requires deep understanding of K8 configurations and best practices to run effectively
  - K8 is open source and runs on most public clouds or locally, making it very flexible

 ### How to do this
- - Use GKE to create a K8 cluster
+ - Use GKE (Google Kubernetes Engine) to create a K8 cluster - you can start with a single node (or one container instance)
- - Add your workload by creating service instance based on your docker container images
+ - Add to your workload by creating service instance based on your docker container images
  - Configure and tune your cluster resources (CPU, memory, etc...) to suit the size of your analysis
  - You can view your job in the K8 Web UI - example shown below - [link](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)